codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why are basketball players messy eaters?
-Because they are always dribbling.
+Why do valley girls hang out in odd numbered groups?
+Because they can't even.

 ## Daily Trivia

-The C programming language was created by this American computer scientist.
+Which company was established on April 1st, 1976 by Steve Jobs, Steve Wozniak and Ronald Wayne?
- 1. Tim Berners Lee
+ 1. Commodore
- 2. Willis Ware
+ 2. Apple
- 3. Dennis Ritchie
+ 3. Atari
- 4. al-Khwārizmī
+ 4. Microsoft

 <details>
   <summary>Answer</summary>
-  Dennis Ritchie
+  Apple
 </details>